Indiguana/USACO/README.md

 # USACO
-USACO problems and their solution.
+USACO problems and their solutions.